AGOOR97/Flask_API_object_detection_real_time/README.md

 ## Object Detection in Real-time (Streaming)
-### using YOLOv3 weights and COCO Dataset containing 80 classes.
+### Using -pretraied- YOLOv3 weights and COCO Dataset containing 80 classes.
 ### With this Repository you can achieve Object Detection in Real-time through your camera.